-As described in Section 5.2, the IPCablecom E-MTA requires support of the DOCSIS MIB.
-The eCM component of the E-MTA must adhere to the corresponding DOCSIS MIBs requirements.
+As described in section 5.2, the IPCablecom 1.0 Embedded MTA must support the DOCSIS 1.1 or DOCSIS 2.0 MIB requirements.
 Refer to the following documents for the normative DOCSIS MIB requirements:

-- For DOCSIS 1.1, the MIB module requirements are defined in [4]. - For DOCSIS 2.0, the MIB module requirements are defined in [10]. - For DOCSIS 3.0, the MIB module requirements are defined in [35]. - For eDOCSIS, the MIB module requirements are defined in [8].
+- For DOCSIS 1.1, the MIB module requirements are defined in section 3 of [5]. - For DOCSIS 2.0, the MIB module requirements are defined in section 6 of [11].